CSK's next match in IPL 2022: Venue, date, time and opposition details

-The Chennai Super Kings (CSK) lost their first match in the Indian Premier League (IPL) 2022, going down to the Kolkata Knight Riders (KKR) by six wickets at the Wankhede Stadium in Mumbai on Saturday.
-Chasing 132, Kolkata got home in 18.3 overs.
+The Chennai Super Kings (CSK) went down to the Lucknow Super Giants (LSG) by six wickets in Match 7 of the 2022 Indian Premier League (IPL) at the Brabourne Stadium in Mumbai on Thursday.

-Sent into bat after losing the toss, CSK could only post 131 for 5 on the board.
-It could have been much worse had it not been for a hard-fought 38-ball 50* from MS Dhoni.
-Chennai lost half their side for 61 before the former captain pulled off a rescue act.
+CSK put up an impressive total of 210 for 7 after being invited to bat by LSG.
+Robin Uthappa starred for the Chennai franchise at the top, hammering 50 off 27 balls, while Shivam Dube contributed 49 off 30 balls.
+In fact, there were good contributions all round in the batting order.
+Moeen Ali scored a brisk 35 off 22 coming in at the No. 3 position, while Ambati Rayudu hit 27 in 20.

-Dhoni was on 15 off 25 at one stage but lifted his strike rate at the death to give the CSK innings a boost.
-New skipper Ravindra Jadeja remained unbeaten on 26 off 28.
-He struggled for the most part before hitting the last ball for six.
-It wasn’t enough in the end.
+However, LSG chased down the total in 19.3 overs.
+After Quinton de Kock (61) and KL Rahul (40) got them off to a brisk start, Evin Lewis hammered an unbeaten 55 in 23 balls to stun Chennai.

 CSK's next match date

-CSK’s second match in IPL 2022 will be against the Lucknow Super Giants (LSG) on March 31 at the Brabourne Stadium (CCI) in Mumbai.
-The match will be an evening game, which will start at 7:30 PM IST.
+Chennai's next match in the IPL 2022 edition will be against the Punjab Kings (PBKS) at the Brabourne Stadium in Mumbai on Sunday, April 3.
+This will be an evening game, which begins at 7:30 PM IST.

 Click here for CSK’s full IPL 2022 match schedule